 In this mode, STOP mode is released by setting the STOP pin high.
-This mode is used for capacitor back-up when the main power supply is cut off and for long term battery back-up.
+This mode is used for capacitor back-up when the main power supply is cut off and long term battery back-up.
 When the STOP pin input is high, executing an instruction which starts the STOP mode will not place in STOP mode but instead will immediately start the release sequence (warm-up).
+Thus, to place in STOP mode but instead will immediately start the release sequence (warm-up).
 Thus, to start STOP mode in the level-sensitive release mode, it is necessary for the program to first confirm that the STOP pin input is low.
 The following method can be used for confirmation: